SuperOfficeDocs/superoffice-docs/docs/apps/intro-to-superoffice-apis.md

 SuperOffice has several partners and 3rd party vendors who have built tightly-coupled integrations with SuperOffice using external APIs.
 The different types of integrations built range from tiny edge-case security plugins to integrations with completely new document management systems.
 There are even complete enterprise resource planning systems that leverage SuperOffice CRM as the heart of its ecosystem.

-Where to get started really depends on your target SuperOffice platform and your preferred technology stack.
+Where to get started depends on your target SuperOffice platform and your preferred technology stack.

 The list of available APIs for integrations decreases the closer they are to on-line.
-That is just the nature of the respective environment and not limitations of the platforms or APIs.
+That is just the nature of the respective environment and not the limitations of the platforms or APIs.

 **Recommended APIs for each platform:**